classiebit/eventmie-pro-docs/resources/docs/3.0/configuration.md

 <a name="default-language"></a>
 ## Default Language

----

->{success} Eventmie Pro publishes its languages to your application `resources/lang/vendor/eventmie-pro` directory.
-You can change the translations from there.

----

-The default language is English `en`.
-You can change it to any other.
-Make sure that the language that you're setting as default, must be in the above `locales` list.
+Set your default site language.
+Ensure it exists in the `locales` array.

 ```php
 'default_lang'  => 'en',
 ```

+---

+> {primary} Edit translations in `resources/lang/vendor/eventmie-pro/<lang>/em.php`.

+---

 <a name="add-new-language"></a>
 ## Add New Language

-1. Go to the language directory `resources/lang/vendor/eventmie-pro`.
-2. Duplicate the `en` directory and rename it to `<new_language_shortname>`.
+1. Duplicate the `en` folder in `resources/lang/vendor/eventmie-pro` and rename it to your new language code (e.g. `ro` for Romanian).
 - Suppose you wanna add `Romanian` language.
 Simply duplicate `en` folder and rename duplicated folder to `ro`.

     ```bash
     resources
         │
         ├── lang
             ├── vendor
                 ├── eventmie-pro
                     ├── en
                     └── ro
     ```

-3. Translate all the variable's **VALUES** (right-side only) inside the new language folder's `em.php` file.
+2. Translate all values in the new `em.php` file.

-    ---

-    >{primary} The below language files are for Admin Panel translations.

-    ---

-4. Go to the language directory `resources/lang/vendor/voyager`.
-5. Duplicate the `en` directory and rename it to `<new_language_shortname>`.
+3. Repeat for `resources/lang/vendor/voyager` for admin panel translations.
 - Suppose you wanna add `Romanian` language.
 Simply duplicate `en` folder and rename duplicated folder to `ro`.

     ```bash
     resources
         │
         ├── lang
             ├── vendor
                 ├── voyager
                     ├── en
                     └── ro
     ```

-6. Translate all the variable's **VALUES** (right-side only) inside the new language folder's `*all` files.

----

->{success} Tip!
-You can find the **voyager** translations into your language here- **[Voyager Translations](https://github.com/the-control-group/voyager/tree/1.4/publishable/lang)**

----

-7. Add the language short name to the `config/eventmie.php` `locales` list.
+4. Add the new language code to the `locales` array in `config/eventmie.php`.
     ```php
     'locales'   => [
         'en',